Why Martin Luther King Jr. matters to Black Canadians

 “As we move forward to a new tomorrow, let’s look at King’s example and ensure we create the society we want to inhabit”

-King was assassinated 50 years ago today—but these sentiments are all still alive and thriving, and we see them every time a protest, march or social media hashtag is launched.
+King was assassinated more than 50 years ago on April 4, 1968—but these sentiments are all still alive and thriving, and we see them every time a protest, march or social media hashtag is launched.
 We should be celebrating the past and present Black Canadian heroes and icons—like Sherona Hall, B. Denham Jolly and Natasha Henry—who have worked to demand equality in a variety of ways.
 But consider the reactions to the Black Lives Matter Toronto chapter’s sit-down protest and demands of the Pride festival in 2016.
 Public critique focused more on how BLMTO went about making their demands than the importance of the actual demands themselves.
 King spoke often about the necessity of disruption in the fight for civil rights, yet here we are, a half century later, leveling the same condemnations against today’s changemakers.

 King’s legacy for Canadians is a rich one.
 From the way his words have shaped the stories we tell about ourselves and our country to the speeches and letters that reflect the actuality of life for many Black Canadians today, his work powerfully forces us to examine ourselves and the world around us.
 In a 1967 speech aptly titled “Where Do We Go from Here,” King said, “the arc of the moral universe is long but bends toward justice,” reminding the audience that “whatsoever a man soweth, that shall he also reap.”
 As we move forward to a new tomorrow, let’s look at King’s example and ensure we create the society we want to inhabit.
 There’s enough work for all Canadians, from those fighting for equality, to those who use their privilege to make room for others, to those who need to unlearn harmful ideologies.
 Black Canadians and our allies have lived through many traumatic moments in history, and continue to overcome struggles today.
 But through direct, consistent, and genuine action, the hope is that these positive efforts will bend society’s arc towards the justice we deserve.
 Because while King is recognized for having a dream, his greater gift is found in the ways he expressed reality—and how we can lean on those words to understand our present and shape a path to a better future.